 A positive result on your pregnancy test does not mean you are done learning about your pregnancy.
 You still need more information.
 Your next step is to have an ultrasound.
 You may have questions or feel anxious.
 We are here to offer support to women facing unplanned pregnancies.
-At Elevier, we offer no-cost limited obstetrical ultrasounds or will give you a referral for a free ultrasound.
+At Elevier, we offer no-cost limited obstetrical ultrasounds performed by a Medical Professional and read by an OB/GYN.

 What an ultrasound does